 Nearing another town, Painswick, we came upon Painswick Golf Course.
 The Cotswold Way boldly goes right through the middle of one of the fairways.
 Golfers stopped to chat with us and to wish us well on our journey.
 The golf course lies next to Painswick Beacon, where another Iron Age hillfort is located.

-Leaving this golf course, we turned towards the lovely, old, market town of Painswick, the end of today’s walk.
-Painswick is an attractive, 13th-century town supported by the wool industry.
+Leaving this golf course, we turned towards the lovely, old, market town of Painswick, the end of this day’s walk.
+Painswick is an attractive, 13th-century town, supported for centuries by the wool industry.
 At its height, the village had 25 mills powered by the stream at the foot of the

 Our well run, lovely B&B, Falcon Inn, was just across the street from the church and was an ideal location for exploring the town.